Travel the World with a TESOL

-Our 4-week and 8-week Trinity Cert TESOL courses in Malaga provide you with all the required skills and knowledge to work successfully as an English teacher.
+Join our 4 or 8-week accredited TEFL courses in Malaga, as a result, you will gain all the required skills and knowledge to work successfully as an English teacher.
+Imagine traveling the world with a TESOL, the opportunities are limitless!

-The Trinity College London Certificate TESOL (Teaching English to Speakers of Other Languages) is the highest TEFL qualification (same as the CELTA), validated by Trinity College London and recognised by the British Council and employers worldwide.
+The Trinity College London Certificate TESOL (Teaching English to Speakers of Other Languages) is the highest TEFL qualification (equivalent to CELTA).
+The TESOL is validated by Trinity College London and recognised by both the British Council and employers worldwide.
+Travel the world with your TESOL and explore exciting new opportunities!
 Credits are also awarded towards degree programmes offered by universities in the UK.

 - Input sessions related to English language teaching